mui/mui-x/README.md

 ## Security

-For details of supported versions and contact details for reporting security issues, please refer to the [security policy](https://github.com/mui/mui-x/security/policy).
+For details on supported versions and contact information for reporting security issues, please refer to the [security policy](https://github.com/mui/mui-x/security/policy).